joslane/Greek_Parsing_Practice/README.md

    npm install
    ```

 3. Set up the SQL database using the data and queries provided in the "data" folder.
-This is the procedure I followed:
+My procedure is as follow:
-   a.
-Set up a database in SQL Server Management Studio
+   * Set up a database in SQL Server Management Studio
-   b.
-Run the provided queries in the SetupScripts.sql file
+   * Run the provided queries in the SetupScripts.sql file
-   c.
-Connect the data provided in the RawData.xlsx file using Microsoft Access
+   * Connect the data provided in the RawData.xlsx file using Microsoft Access

 4. Connect to the database in the dbConfig.js file